bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

 add_filter( 'bigcommerce/js_localization', 'update_add_to_cart_message' );
 ```

-Once the file is saved, WordPress will now localize the modified string when an item is added to a cart by doing the following:
+Once you save the file, WordPress will now localize the modified string when an item is added to a cart by doing the following:

-1. When the `bigcommerce/js_localization` filter hook is applied, `add_filter()` invokes `update_add_to_cart_message()` and `$js_i18n_array` is passed in as an argument.
+1. When you apply the `bigcommerce/js_localization` filter hook, `add_filter()` invokes `update_add_to_cart_message()` and `$js_i18n_array` is passed in as an argument.
-2. `$js_i18n_array` is filtered and the value for `ajax_add_to_cart_success` is updated to `'Ttem added to cart. <a href="/cart">View Cart!</a>'` before being returned on the following line by our return statement.
+2. Filter `$js_i18n_array` and update the value for `ajax_add_to_cart_success` to `'Ttem added to cart. <a href="/cart">View Cart!</a>'` before being returned on the following line by our return statement.
 3. `Scripts.js` displays this updated string when a user adds an item to their cart.

 ## Styling checkout

 BigCommerce for WordPress offers two possible checkout experiences, depending on whether the WordPress site has an installed SSL certificate.

-If no SSL is detected, shoppers will be redirected to the BigCommerce checkout page, on the domain of the BigCommerce store.
-Because BigCommerce stores provide an SSL certificate by default, this ensures that the checkout page is always accessed on an encrypted domain.
-If you are using this checkout experience, visit our [Stencil documentation](https://developer.bigcommerce.com/stencil-docs/template-files/customize-stencil-checkout/optimized-one-page-checkout) to review all available options for styling the checkout page.
+If no SSL is detected, WordPress redirects shoppers to your BigCommerce checkout page to finish their transaction over a secure connection.
+If using the redirected checkout, visit our [Stencil documentation](https://developer.bigcommerce.com/stencil-docs/template-files/customize-stencil-checkout/optimized-one-page-checkout) to review all available options for styling the checkout page.

-If an SSL is detected, shoppers will visit an embedded version of the BigCommerce checkout page, on your WordPress domain.
-This has the advantage of providing a seamless experience for the shopper.
+If an SSL is detected, BC4WP seamlessly embeds BigCommerce’s secure one-page checkout through an iFrame on your WordPress checkout page.

 ### Embedded checkout